pgstfu/PranavGupta-langsmith-MAT496/README.md

 3. **RunTree API** → full manual control for building custom frameworks

 I modified the notebook/code to replace OpenAI with **Anthropic (Claude)** for compatibility.

+## Lesson 4: Conversational Threads

+This lesson demonstrates how to use tracing for **multi-turn conversational applications**, where maintaining context across messages is essential.

+- **Threads** → group runs by conversation to track context flow
+- **Debugging** → identify issues that only appear in multi-turn dialogues
+- **Tracing** → capture the full conversation experience, not just single messages